jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/2strands/3bp_2particles/nucleoid_binding_protein_IHF/README.md

 Note: This simulation protocol assumes that IHF binds to DNA irreversibly.
-More general interactions between NAPs and DNA may be easier to simulate (at this low resolution) with the aid of LAMMPS features like fix bond/react or other fixes which have similar features.
+More general interactions between NAPs and DNA may be easier to simulate (at this low resolution) with the aid of new LAMMPS features like *fix bond/react*.

 ##    Prerequisites